megazone272/PocketWise/README.md

 ---

-# Future Plans
+# Future plans

-The following are some of the upcoming features (they are all ideas, nothing is guaranteed yet):
+We have compiled a list of the features that we are likely to bring to you (they are just ideas, none are guaranteed):
-- AI-based Receipt Scanner (which will support OCR)
+OCR supported Ai based receipt scanner
-- Voice Assistant
+Voice assistant
-- Financial wellness measure
+Financial health indicator
-- AI Coach
+AI coach
-- Smart reminders
+Reminders with intelligence
-- AI-based financial planning
+AI based financial guidance
-- Monthly reports
+Monthly reports
-- PDF Export
+PDF export feature
-- Excel Export
+Excel spreadsheet export feature
-- Enhanced Text search
+Improved text search
-- Offline support (PWA)
+Offline support
-- Detect recurring monthly bills
+Detection of recurring monthly bills
-- Ability to handle different currencies
+Feature for handling different currencies
 ---

 # Screenshots